SteveRMann/lsall/README.md

   Options include:
   -h, --help   How to use the script.
   -n, --net    Perform a local network scan.
 This is an option because the network scan takes several minutes.

-               My preferred tool for a local network scan is the Advanced IP Scanner (www.advanced-ip-scanner.com)
+My preferred tool for a local network scan is the Advanced IP Scanner (www.advanced-ip-scanner.com), or, netdiscover -i eno1 -r 192.168.1.0/24

-               Or

-               netdiscover -i eno1 -r 192.168.1.0/24
 ```

 Note: You will need to have Git installed on your Linux computer to use the `git clone` command.
 If you do not have Git installed, you can install it using the following command: